This class is based on a handful of ideas:

 Most of you won’t go to business school to study general management or enjoy long apprenticeships with a terrific mentor.
 Thankfully, exceptional business people came before us.
 Some left behind stories and ideas in the historical record.
 In this class we borrow those lessons from the past to be better at our jobs today.

-Our code of conduct is simple: treat others with the respect and dignity they deserve as human beings.
-Some obligations that come from this code include: show up early or on time, stay until the end of class; do all the homework and participate in the discussion; support free, professional, open inquiry and speech.
+Our code of conduct is simple: treat colleagues with respect as fellow human beings.
+Some obligations that come from this code include: show up early or on time, stay until the end of class; do all the homework and participate in the discussion; support professional, open inquiry and free speech.